-- Use your hands to tear, crumble, and pinch the remaining oatmeal dough, dropping it in chunks across the chocolate.
+- Use your hands to tear, crumble, and pinch the remaining 1/3 of the oatmeal dough, dropping it in chunks across the chocolate fudge.
 Try to get some variety in size between your oatmeal chunks.

 - To freeze, first break the bars apart first and arrange them on a cookie sheet in the freezer so they aren’t touching each other.
 Once they’re frozen, transfer them to a freezer bag or storage container and keep them in the freezer.

 - Use a serrated knife, and run it under very hot water (and dry it off) before slicing.
 The fudge gets sticky as it cools and a hot knife makes it easier to cut.
 You may need to wipe your knife off with a hot towel or under hot water a few times while cutting.